About our Graduate Program

 Help with relocation costs

-We understand that some graduates will be relocating from interstate to take up a position in the graduate program (subject to COVID-19 public health and travel advice).
+We understand that some graduates will be relocating from interstate to take up a position in the graduate program.
 To help you in this process, we offer some financial support towards your removal, relocation, and temporary accommodation expenses.

 You will find out more when the selection process has been finalised.